HunterKart/proficiency-faculty-evaluation/docs/architecture.md

 #### **`[Frontend]` Job Monitor Module**

--   **Responsibility**: A centralized dashboard that provides Admins with a **real-time view** of all background jobs, replacing the static "Import History" page.
-It must display job status (including **`Completed_Partial_Failure`**), progress, and provide actions to manage jobs, such as `Cancel`, `Download Error Report`, and `Force Fail`.
+-   **Responsibility**: A centralized dashboard that provides Admins with a real-time view of all background jobs.
+It **must implement a resilient WebSocket client** with automatic reconnection logic.
+Upon reconnection, it must re-fetch the latest job state via a REST call to prevent displaying stale data.
+It displays job status (including `Completed_Partial_Failure`), progress, and provides actions to manage jobs, such as `Cancel`, `Download Error Report`, and `Force Fail`.
--   **Key Interfaces**: A page at `/admin/job-monitor` that establishes a WebSocket connection to receive live updates.
-It will primarily feature a table of all background jobs.
+-   **Key Interfaces**: A page at `/admin/job-monitor` that establishes and maintains a WebSocket connection.
+It primarily features a table of all background jobs.
 -   **Dependencies**: `Job Monitoring Service [Backend]` (via WebSockets for real-time updates and a REST API for initial data load and performing actions).
 -   **Technology Stack**: React, TypeScript, `shadcn/ui` (Table, Button, Progress Bar, AlertDialog), native WebSocket API.